joaomrcarvalho/metalvspop/README.md

 - Main database:
 	- "metalTraining" -> lyrics from metal bands used for training the classifiers
-	- "popTraining" -> lyrics from metal bands used for training the classifiers
+	- "popTraining" -> lyrics from pop bands used for training the classifiers
 	- "metalTest" -> lyrics from metal bands used to test the classifiers obtained
-	- "popTest" -> lyrics from metal bands used to test the classifiers obtained
+	- "popTest" -> lyrics from pop bands used to test the classifiers obtained

 - Validation data:
 	- "metalTestAlternativo" -> lyrics from metal bands used to test the classifiers obtained
-	- "popTestAlternativo" -> lyrics from metal bands used to test the classifiers obtained
+	- "popTestAlternativo" -> lyrics from pop bands used to test the classifiers obtained
 	- "metalTestAlternativo2" -> lyrics from metal bands used to test the classifiers obtained
-	- "popTestAlternativo2" -> lyrics from metal bands used to test the classifiers obtained
+	- "popTestAlternativo2" -> lyrics from pop bands used to test the classifiers obtained

 - "main.R": R script used to implement the project
-- "wordclouds.R": R script used to plot wordclouds from both data sets
+- "wordclouds.R": R script used to plot wordclouds from both metal and pop datasets